sf-wdi-25/notes/week-07-rails/day-04-rails/dusk-views/README.md

 </footer>
 ```

-Now the main `sidebar.html.erb` file is back to a normal size, we just need to include the partials and the final result will then be the same than before.
+Now the main `sidebar.html.erb` file is back to a normal size, we just need to include the partials and the final result will then be the same as before.

-**Note:** Every partial needs to have an underscore as the first character - this way Rails knows that it is not a proper template but only a partial that will be included in a template.
+**Note:** Every partial filename needs to have an underscore as the first character - this way Rails knows that it is not a proper template but only a partial that will be included in a template.

 Let's now call the partials in the layout: